-The Civil Aviation (Aeronautical Information Services) Regulations, 2020
+The Civil Aviation (Aeronautical Information Services) Regulations, 2022

-(Under section 35, 61(2)(d) of the Civil Aviation Authority Act, Cap.
+(Under sections 35 and 61(2)(d) of the Civil Aviation Authority Act, Cap.
 354)

-IN EXERCISE of powers conferred upon the Minister by section 61(2)(d) of the Civil Aviation Authority Act, Cap.
-354, and on the recommendation of Civil Aviation Authority, these Regulations are made this 5th day of February, 2020.
+IN EXERCISE of powers conferred upon the Minister by sections 35 and 61(2)(d) of the Civil Aviation Authority Act and on the recommendation of Civil Aviation Authority, these Regulations are made this 27th day of June, 2022.

-PART I- PRELIMINARY
+PART I-PRELIMINARY